Trade directory · Tampa metro · Florida

 Inspection Schedule

 Rough-in inspection before covering wiring, final inspection before energizing.
-Additional inspections required for panel upgrades and service changes.
-Must be scheduled 24 hours in advance.
+Additional inspections for service upgrades and panel work.
+Must schedule 24 hours in advance with Tampa Building Department.

 §4